NIFTy-PPL/J-UBIK/paper/paper.md

 UBIK as the universal Bayesian imaging kit, uses Bayesian statistics to facilitate the reconstruction of these complex signals, whether in astronomy or in other areas such as medical imaging, from multi-instrument data.
-UBIK is based on the theory of information field theory (reference?) and on the according software package NIFTy.re (reference?).
+UBIK is based on the theory of information field theory [@Ennslin:2013] and on the according software package NIFTy.re [@Edenhofer:2024], which is an accelerated and jax-bases version of NIFTy [@Arras:2019].
 According to this, it uses a prior model , which describes the prior assumptions before we have any further knowledge from the instruments data, in a generative fashion and a likelihood model, which describes the measurement or in other words the responses of the possible multiple instruments and the noise statistics.
-Using NIFTy.re as a basis, the package supports to give the physical, high-dimensional signal field a sparse, adaptive and distributed representations and provides different methods, like MAP, HMC or two variational inference algorithms, MGVI (reference) and geoVI (reference), for the efficient inference using parallel computing on clusters and GPUs.
+Using NIFTy.re as a basis, the package supports to give the physical, high-dimensional signal field a sparse, adaptive and distributed representations and provides different methods, like MAP, HMC or two variational inference algorithms, MGVI [@Knollmueller:2020] and geoVI [@Frank:2021], for the efficient inference using parallel computing on clusters and GPUs.

 Up to now, the likelihood models and prior models have been built from scratch for different